ugmurthy/ollam2go/README.md

 `Ollama2Go` is a Single page application building using the REMIX-SPA framework.
 Here is a [starter repo](https://github.com/ugmurthy/remix-spa) for building a SPA.

-`Ollama2Go` uses a local LLM and is just for fun and is a basic chat application.
-You can select any local Ollama supported models and chat.
+`Ollama2Go` is a basic chat application and uses local Ollama supported models and chat.

 [Olamma2Go - watch it in action](https://youtu.be/okbCL9sKLPs)